cboettig/ews-review/manuscript-w-refs.md

   vertical axis) could also cause a transition if it is large enough to cross the stability threshold (dashed line).
-Such a perturbation can come from exogenous factors such as anthropogenic pressures or occur by chance from intrisic stochasticity.
-These distinct mechanisms of disturbance and environmental change are coupled -- as the environment detiorates moving the system left on the diagram, the probability that a distrubance crosses the threshold increases.
+Such a perturbation can come from exogenous factors such as anthropogenic pressures or occur by chance from intrinsic stochasticity.
+These distinct mechanisms of disturbance and environmental change are coupled -- as the environment deteriorates moving the system left on the diagram, the probability that a disturbance crosses the threshold increases.
 From Bel et al. (2012).]: Bel2012example.png